Predicting integers from continuous parameters: Appendix

 Substituting the result from Proposition \ref{prop:bw-nonnegative-mean} completes the proof. \end{proof}

 Next, we show that the variance has a predictable form, which can be made arbitrarily small around an arbitrary value in the support.

-\begin{prop} The variance of both the unbounded and the non-negative Bitwise distribution goes to $0$ as $\bpi \to \x$. \end{prop} \begin{proof} We write the variance as $\E (n - \hat n)^2$ with $\hat n$ the mean.
+\begin{prop} The variance of both the unbounded and the non-negative Bitwise distribution goes to $0$ as $\bpi \to \bar\x$ for any $\bar \x$. \end{prop} \begin{proof} We write the variance as $\E (n - \hat n)^2$ with $\hat n$ the mean.
 This gives us for the \textbf{nonnegative} distribution

 As $\bpi \to \bar\x$ the value $\bpi^\x$ goes to $0$ for any $\x \neq \bar\x$ to $1$ for $\x = \bar\x$, causing all terms but the one corresponding to $\bar\x$ to vanish.
 In that remaining term, the factors $\gc{x_i - \pi_i}$ go to zero, since $\pi_i \to x_i$, causing this final term also to vanish, resulting in a variance of 0.